drlellinger/thunderbird-policies/README.md

 ```
 ### Certificates | Install

-Install certificates into the Firefox certificate store.
+Install certificates into the Thunderbird certificate store.
 If only a filename is specified, Thunderbird searches for the file in the following locations:

 - Windows
   - %USERPROFILE%\AppData\Local\Thunderbird\Certificates